 This is especially true of older adults dealing with senility.
 At times, they might not remember seeing a family member or friend, even if they visit every day.
 Caregivers can help support everyone through the process with compassion and loving-kindness.

 As a caregiver, the best way to support someone whose end-of-life stages are upon them is to simply ask questions and listen.
 If you don’t know what to say to a dying person, inquire about their past.
 Ask about their stories, even if they can’t remember every detail or confuse dates, names, or times.

 An easy ice-breaker is all you really need to get a conversation started:

 - What kind of pets did you own?

 - How did you meet your spouse?

+You may encounter people who aren’t ready to talk…and that’s okay.
 Not everyone is eager to talk, regardless of the feelings bottled up inside.
 Start small, with tangible, everyday matters.
 It builds trust and opens the door to further conversation.
 If you cannot think of what to say to a dying person, try turning to their family for help.

-In order to pass away with dignity, loved ones need both physical and emotional support.
-They have doctors to attend to their disease but need our help to work through their emotions.
 When you cannot decide what to say to a dying person, the best thing to do is stop by for a visit.
 Seeing you, face-to-face, is what is important.
 Listen and follow their lead, wherever it takes you.
 Encourage them to remember the good times, and never leave without a hug.